-In connection with the Health Net acquisition, the Company undertook a restructuring plan as a result of the integration of Health Net's operations into its business, resulting in a reduction in workforce beginning in 2016 and continuing through early 2017.
-The restructuring related costs are classified as General and Administrative expenses in the consolidated statements of operations.
-Changes in the restructuring liability for the three months ended March 31, 2016 were as follows (\$ in millions):
+In connection with the Health Net acquisition, the Company undertook a restructuring plan as a result of the integration of Health Net's operations into its business, resulting in a reduction in workforce beginning in 2016 and expected to continue through early 2017.
+The restructuring related costs are classified as general and administrative expenses in the Consolidated Statements of Operations.
+Changes in the restructuring liability for the nine months ended September 30, 2016 were as follows (\$ in millions):